larry-athey/rpi-smart-still/Diagrams/README.md

 As of October 1, 2024 I am now only encouraging and supporting builds based on the Raspberry Pi Hat.
+If you are the adventurous type, you are still more than welcome to build a prototype system.
+I'm only maintaining that information here and the original videos on that system so people can get a better understanding of how things work at a low level.